BasHMonsteR/automaticWordPressDeployment/README.md

 limit_req and limit_req_zone – Limit the rate of requests being processed by NGINX, which has the same benefits as setting **limit_rate**.
 They can also improve security, especially for login pages, by limiting the request rate to a value reasonable for human users but too slow for programs trying to overwhelm your application with requests (such as bots in a **DDoS** attack).
 **max_conns** parameter to the server directive in an upstream configuration block – Sets the maximum number of simultaneous connections accepted by a server in an upstream group.
 Imposing a limit can help prevent the upstream servers from being overloaded.
 Setting the value to 0 (zero, the default) means there is no limit.

+**Local -->** :

+Add all created/modified changes into git repo to deploy to remote servers from local git directory.
+All wordpress files themes plugins etc can commit to git deploy to remote server. every commit changes to wordpress site deploys automatically with github actions.